Chapter 15: Good Dog, Best Friend

 "You bastard...!" he growled, his body shaking as he moved to rise.

 The mage looked at him, turning his head ever so slightly to face the long-haired fighter.
-He pointed his staff at Yuri and send another shockwave from the core, casting a second Heavy Gravity spell.
+He pointed his staff at Yuri and send another shockwave from the core, casting a second Gravity Well spell.
 This was too much for Yuri.
 He cried out and fell to the ground, the weight having doubled on his shoulders.

 "What a pity it had to die.
 I could have used some of that energy," the mage said quietly.
 He raised Repede's body up and flung it away like a piece of garbage.